SidoPillai/blockchain/README.md

 | Scalability  | More Difficult | Simpler |
 | Vulnerability   | Less Vulnerable | More Vulnerable |
 | Compliance   | More Difficult | Simpler |

+Cross Chain Functionality: Allows a series of protocols that work in harmony to deliver decentralized applications